Chamonix, jewel of the Alps

 - Megève: About 40 km from Chamonix, this chic and authentic resort offers slopes suitable for all levels and a charming village.

-- Vallée Blanche Area: Accessible from the Aiguille du Midi, this off-piste area is an unmissable adventure for experienced skiers.
+- Vallée Blanche domain: Accessible from the Aiguille du Midi, this off-piste area is a must for experienced skiers.

-Chamonix is a unique destination where nature, sports, culture and heritage come together to offer an unforgettable experience.
-Whether you are an athlete, a mountain lover or seeking relaxation, this Alpine city will enchant you.
+Chamonix is a unique destination where nature, sports, culture, and heritage come together to offer an unforgettable experience.
+Whether you are an athlete, a mountain lover, or seeking relaxation, this Alpine town will enchant you.